MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 [!INCLUDE [CDS note](../includes/cc-data-platform-banner.md)]

-Dataflows can be created in different portals, such as Power BI and the Power Apps admin center, and can be of either analytical or standard type.
+Dataflows can be created in different portals, such as Power BI and the Power Apps, and can be of either analytical or standard type.
 In addition, some dataflow features are only available as Premium features.
 Considering the wide range of products that can use dataflows, and feature availability in each product or dataflow type, it's important to know what licensing options you need to use dataflows.

 ## Creating dataflows in Power BI workspaces

 If you want to create dataflows in Power BI workspaces, you need to have a paid Power BI Pro license.
 A Power BI free license won't give you the ability to create dataflows.
 Depending on the features you use, a Power BI Premium or embedded capacity is required.

-A Power BI Pro account is available on a user-monthly basis<!--Edit okay?-->.
+A Power BI Pro account is available on a user-monthly basis.
 Multiple options are available for premium or embedded capacities.

 ## Creating dataflows in Microsoft Power Platform environments

 If you want to create dataflows in the Microsoft Power Platform environment a Power Apps (per-user or per-app) license is required.

-If you want to create analytical dataflows that store data in your organization's Azure Data Lake Storage Gen2 <!--I won't follow the Cloud Style Guide here because Gen2 as opposed to Gen1 seems implied in an article about licensing.-->account, you or your administrator will need access to an Azure subscription and an Azure Data Lake Storage Gen2 account.
+If you want to create analytical dataflows that store data in your organization's Azure Data Lake Storage Gen2 account, you or your administrator will need access to an Azure subscription and an Azure Data Lake Storage Gen2 account.

 ## Premium features

 Some of the dataflow features are limited to premium licenses.
 If you want to use the enhanced compute engine to speed up your dataflow queries' performance over computed entities, or have the DirectQuery connection option to the dataflow, you need to have Power BI P1 or A3 or higher capacities.

-AI capabilities in Power BI, linked entity, and computed entity are all premium functions that aren't available with a Power BI Pro account<!--Or should this be "license", to be parallel?-->.
+AI capabilities in Power BI, linked entity, and computed entity are all premium functions that aren't available with a Power BI Pro account.

 ## Features